 Immunology is a branch of biomedical science that deals with the physiological functioning of the immune system in states of both health and disease.
 The immunology department utilizes flow cytometry to identify cellular activation and cytokine production by immune cells of trauma patients.
 Enzyme-linked immunosorbent assay (ELISA) is used for quantifying cytokines, nuclear factors and other mediators of inflammation.
 We have established several unique cell lines – including cloned antigen-reactive T lymphocyte lines from peripheral blood and brain tissue, and microglial cells from brain tissue – to investigate the effects of potential modulators of the acquired and innate immune responses.

 With the increasing complexity of biological experiments, sophisticated modeling and analysis tools are required to make sense of the data generated.
 The computational biology consultants conducts genomic sequence analysis, kinetic modeling, discriminant analysis, systems biology, and signal processing of mass spectrometry data.
 We have developed several unique in-house tools that aide in protein identification and post-translational modifications using mass spectrometry and computational approaches.
 We are currently focused on learning more about how ORP can serve as a biomarker that reflects patient health.

-The team of epidemiologist consultants aim to study the patterns, causes and effects of injury among patients throughout the state of Colorado.
+Our team of epidemiologists aim to study the patterns, causes and effects of injury and stroke among patients throughout the state of Colorado.
 The team partner with clinicians, scientists and hospital administrators, and have examined the effectiveness of new diagnostic methods, treatments, protocols and policies, as well as measured patterns between outcomes and demographics, comorbidities and injury mechanisms.
 Study designs include randomized controlled trials, cohort studies, case-control studies and ecologic studies.